programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 our progress.

-Returning to Writer, we will want to get rid of the line breaks that we don’t need — but there are some end-of-line hyphenations we should clean up first.
+Returning to Writer, we will want to get rid of the line breaks that we don't need — but there are some end-of-line hyphenations we should clean up first.
 This time we will start using regular expressions.
 On the Find & Replace box show `More Options` (Other Options on Mac) and make sure the `Regular expressions` checkbox is selected.
 This will enable us to